veryacademy/Python-Challenges/Beginner/Data Structures/002-word-anagrams.md

 ---

 ## **Code Challenge:**
 An anagram is a word or phrase made by using the letters of another word or phrase in a different order.
 For example, Python and Typhon both use the same letters to form two different words.
 Create a function that checks if a given word is an anagram of another word.
-Build a funciton that takes 2 parameters, the inital word and the word you want to check is a anagram of the first word.
+Build a function that takes 2 parameters, the initial word and the word you want to check is an anagram of the first word.
 Output True if an anagram was found and False if not.

-### Extention challange
+### Extension challenge
-Create a small applicaton that asks the users to type in a word and check the users word against a list of existing words.
+Create a small application that asks the users to type in a word and check the users word against a list of existing words.

 ----